Islamic philosophy: Kalam

 ʿIlm al-Kalām (علم الكلام) is Islamic theology that seeks to establish principles through dialectical reasoning.
 In Arabic, the word literally means "speech".

 One of the first debates was that between partisans of the Qadar (قدر meaning "Fate"), who affirmed free will; and the Jabarites (جبر meaning "force", "constraint"), who believed in fatalism.

 At the 2nd century of the Hijra, a new movement arose in the theological school of Basra, Iraq.
 A pupil of Hasan of Basra, Wasil ibn Ata, left the group when he disagreed with his teacher on whether a Muslim who has committed a major sin invalidates his faith.
 He systematized the radical opinions of preceding sects, particularly those of the Qadarites and Jabarites.
 This new school was called Mu'tazilite (from i'tazala, to separate oneself).

 The Mu'tazilites looked in towards a strict rationalism with which to interpret Islamic doctrine.
 Their attempt was one of the first to pursue a rational theology in Islam.
 They were however severely criticized by other Islamic philosophers, both Maturidis and Asharites.
-The great Asharite scholar Fakhr ad-Din ar-Razi wrote the work Al-Mutakallimin fi 'Ilm al-Kalam against the Mutazalites.
+The great Asharite scholar Fakhr ad-Din ar-Razi wrote the work al-Mutakallimin fi 'Ilm al-Kalam against the Mutazalites.

 In later times, Kalam was used to mean simply "theology", i.e. the duties of the heart as opposed to (or in conjunction with) fiqh (jurisprudence), the duties of the body.

 Falsafa

 Falsafa is a Greek loanword meaning "philosophy" (the Greek pronunciation philosophia became falsafa).
 From the 9th century onward, due to Caliph al-Ma'mun and his successor, ancient Greek philosophy was introduced among the Arabs and the Peripatetic School began to find able representatives.
-Among them were Al-Kindi, Al-Farabi, Avicenna and Averroes.
+Among them were al-Kindi, al-Farabi, Avicenna and Averroes.
 Another trend, represented by the Brethren of Purity, used Aristotelian language to present a primarily Neoplatonic and Neopythagorean worldview.

 During the Abbasid caliphate, a number of thinkers and scientists, some of them heterodox Muslims or non-Muslims, played a role in transmitting Greek, Hindu and other pre-Islamic knowledge to the Christian West.
 Three speculative thinkers, Al-Farabi, Avicenna and Al-Kindi, combined Aristotelianism and Neoplatonism with other ideas introduced through Islam.

-Ahmad Sirhindi, 17th century Indian Islamic scholar, has viewed that the Greek philosophy about creations are incompatible with Islamic teaching by quoting several chapters of Quran.
-Furthermore, Sirhindi criticize the method of interpretating the meaning of Quran with philosophy.
+Ahmad Sirhindi held the view that the Greek philosophical view of creation was incompatible with Islamic teachings.
+Furthermore, he criticized the use of philosophical methods in Quranic interpretation.